Informational Questions

 It also helps you become more clearer of who you are as a person, honing in on your goals, values, and beliefs.
 This helps you raise your child with a firm grasp on who you are and what you want your family to believe.

 Babies and toddlers can join therapy, too!
-In the therapy room, we can practice attachment activities between you and your child.
+In the therapy room (both virtually and in-person), we can practice attachment activities between you and your child.
 Your partner can also join!
 This can help with people who want to grow closer to their baby or who do not feel bonded yet to their baby.
 Both are normal!

 How can therapy help my relationship?